-We examine the influences and verticals driving the unprecedented growth in eCommerce in Malaysia.
+We examine the influences and trending products in Malaysia that are driving unprecedented eCommerce growth.

 According to Hootsuite and We Are Social (1), in 2020, Malaysia’s eCommerce market had a valuation of US$ 4.46 billion.
 In a report produced by Google and Temasek, the eCommerce market could hit US$13 billion by 2025(2).
 The data proves that the Malaysian market is ripe with opportunity(3).